prpole/dissertation/throughput/main.md

-I'll ask how and to what extent Robinson's ecotopian imaginary relies on his particular form of industrial robotic technology, defining an ecotopian imaginary as a form of narrative critical utopianism[^ln-critical-utopianism] that speculatively generates alternative social ecologies.
+I'll ask how and to what extent Robinson's ecotopian imaginary relies on his particular form of industrial robotic technology, defining an ecotopian imaginary as a form of narrative utopianism that speculatively generates alternative social ecologies.
 I ask this question not for its own sake, nor to participate in terraformation fantasies (much as I'd like to), but to consider the place of technology in utopian environmentalism and environmentalist discourse more generally.

 It's a topic of particular importance as the state of the planet continues to degrade, risking going beyond the point at which preventing further